 Eating a healthy diet is one way to keep inflammation at bay.
-Along with feeding your pooch whole food meals, you can easily add anti-inflammatory ingredients – like turmeric and flax seeds – to their homemade snacks.
+Along with feeding your pooch whole food meals, you can easily add anti-inflammatory ingredients – like turmeric and flaxseeds – to their homemade snacks.
 Enter these simple and nourishing biscuits.

 Anti-Inflammatory Dog Biscuit Recipe

-- - 4 cups quick oats
+- 3 cups instant quick oats

-- - 1 teaspoon turmeric
+- ½ teaspoon turmeric

-- - 1 cup water
+- ¾ cup water

-- - 1 egg
+- 1 large egg

-- Line baking sheet with parchment paper.
+- Preheat oven to 350ºF and line a baking sheet with parchment paper.
+Set aside.